-This Pumpkin Coffee Cake is topped with a buttery cinnamon crumb topping that’s the perfect pairing for your morning cup of coffee.
+This Pumpkin Crumb Cake features a moist, spiced pumpkin coffee cake that’s topped with a buttery cinnamon crumb topping.
+It’s the perfect pairing for your morning coffee!

 Pumpkin Crumb Cake: A Fall Breakfast or Dessert